GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

      Note the name of the subscription: `sigfox-data-sub`.

 1. Open both the Sigfox backend and Google Cloud Functions web console pages.
-1. _NOTE - this step is Sigfox device dependent:_ Send a data payload from your Sigfox device.
+1. (This step is dependent on the Sigfox device.)
+Send a data payload from your Sigfox device.
 1. Verify that you can see the new message in the Sigfox backend **Device > Messages** page, as below:

 **Figure 8.** Sigfox messages example